colah/ByronTrialNotes/day9.md

 * You weren't surprised when you heard about the way they interviewed Mr. Sonne.
   * No.
 * That they weren't concerned about Mr. Sonne's counsel rights?
-  * No. It's a different inteview source.
+  * No. It's a different interview source.
 * You understand that sometimes there are tradeoffs between advancing the investigations and using the information in court.
   * Yes.
 * Like Confidential Informants?